Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Experiments

-\subsection{Qualitative results}
+\subsection{Qualitative Results}

 In this section we provide some visual examples of the generated sequence.
 On the BAIR dataset, we highlight the capability of \methodName to move, rotate and deform separate objects without the robot arm physically touching them.
-Figures~\ref{fig:bair_teaser} and \ref{fig:bair_objects} show different object manipulations on the BAIR test set.
+Figure~\ref{fig:bair_teaser} shows different object manipulations on the BAIR test set.
 Notice how the model has learned also the 3D representations and interactions of the objects.
 Figure~\ref{fig:clevrer} shows the diversity of generated videos that share the same initial frame, but use different control signals.
 Notice the high correlation between the intended and generated motions and the ability of the model to correctly predict the interactions between the colliding objects.
-Since our model is based on Transformers~\cite{NIPS2017_3f5ee243}, we report the attention maps from the last layer of the network between the interacted location and the rest of the image (see middle column in Figure~\ref{fig:bair_attn}).
-These attention maps often correspond to coarse segmentations of the controlled objects.
-Finally, we provide some control sequences on the iPER dataset to show that \methodName simulates realistic motions of humans (see Figure~\ref{fig:iper}).
-More qualitative results, including possible applications of \methodName, are in the supplementary materials.
+More qualitative results, including sequences on the iPER and CLEVERER datasets, as well as controllability evaluation and possible applications of \methodName, are in the supplementary materials.